El Norte (film): El Norte

-In the final part of the film Rosa and Enrique discover the difficulties of living in the U.S. without official documentation.
-The brother and sister team find work and a place to live and initially feel good about their decision.
-However, Rosa nearly is caught up in an immigration raid and must find a new job.
+In the final part of the film, Rosa and Enrique discover the difficulties of living in the U.S. without official documentation.
+The brother and sister find work and a place to live and initially feel good about their decision.
+However, Rosa is nearly caught up in an immigration raid and must find a new job.
 Working as a domestic, she is puzzled when her Anglo employer shows her a washing machine.
-Enrique becomes a busboy and, as his English classes begin to improve his command of the language, he is promoted to a position as a waiter's assistant.
+Enrique becomes a busboy and, as his English classes begin to improve his command of the language, is promoted to a position as a waiter's assistant.
 He is later approached by a businesswoman who has a better-paying job for him in Chicago as a foreman, which he initially declines; he too encounters problems when a jealous Chicano co-worker reports him to immigration, causing him to flee the restaurant and seek out the businesswoman.

 When Enrique finally decides to take the position, Rosa becomes gravely ill with typhus contracted from the rat bites she received during their border crossing.
 When this happens, Enrique must make the tough decision of missing the flight to Chicago to be by her side, and thus loses the position.
-As Enrique visits the hospital, Rosa laments that she will not live to enjoy the fruits of their harrowing journey to the U.S. Rosa sums up the film's major theme when she says to Enrique:
+As Enrique sits by her bedside in the hospital, a dying Rosa laments that she will not live to enjoy the fruits of their harrowing journey to the U.S. Rosa sums up the film's major theme when she says to Enrique:

 After Rosa dies, Enrique is shown once again waiting with the other day-labor hopefuls in a parking lot, offering his services to a man looking for "strong arms"; reviewer Renee Scolaro Rathke observes: "It is a bitter realization that Arturo's words about the poor being nothing but arms for the rich holds true even in El Norte."

 Although Enrique is temporarily employed once again, he is distracted by haunting daydreams about his sister's lost desires for a better life.
 The final shot in the film again shows a severed head hanging from a rope, which may be the same image used in Part I of the film; one critic has commented that a hanging, severed head is "a symbolic device used in some Latin films to signify that the character has committed suicide".